Safety in manufacturing has always been and always will be, a significant concern.

 Unfortunately, workplace injuries in manufacturing can cause irreparable damage and, in the most severe instances, be fatal.

-With the manufacturing sector being the third highest industry to see fatalities (according to the Health and Safety Executive), we cannot underestimate the consequences safety, or lack of it can have on your employees and you as a business.
+In fact, manufacturing is the third highest industry for fatalities, according to the Health and Safety Executive.
+We cannot underestimate the consequences safety, or lack of it can have on your employees and you as a business.

 How can we improve safety in manufacturing?